 Why You Need To Clean Your CPAP Device Regularly

-Everything can collect dust, mold, and other forms of bacteria and will need cleaning eventually.Your CPAP device is no different and should be cleaned on a regular basis to avoid health risks.
+Everything can collect dust, mold, and other forms of bacteria and will need cleaning eventually and your CPAP device is no different and should be cleaned on a regular basis to avoid health risks.
 If you avoid cleaning your CPAP equipment, not only will it collect dust but also dead skin cells and oils from your face.

 Keep in mind the mask sits on your face and comes in contact with bacteria and oils on the skin, making your CPAP machine a breeding ground for germs, mold, bacteria, and other pathogens that can cause illnesses like pneumonia and sinus infection.